What Does it Mean That God Will Return Like a Thief in the Night?

 Matthew Henry’s Commentary says, “The coming of Christ will be a great surprise to men.
 Our Lord himself said so.
 As the hour of death is the same to each person that the judgment will be to mankind in general, so the same remarks answer for both.
 Christ's coming will be terrible to the ungodly.”

 Just as unbelievers will be surprised to find they face eternal judgment at the end of their lives; the world will also be filled with terror when they realize that the systems they have depended on are at the mercy of God's judgment.
 The believer prepares for both eternity in Heaven as well as Jesus’ second coming by living a purposeful life that is surrendered to the Lord’s leading.
 While Christ-followers may not know the day that he returns, we stand ready because we know we have a place in God’s family.

-What Should We Takeaway from This Verse about Jesus' Return?
+What Should We Takeaway from 'Like a Thief in the Night' about Jesus' Return?